phel-lang/phel-lang/doc/content/documentation/configuration.md

 To be able to use the export command you have to define these two options:

+- "directories" : the root directory to look up for functions to export.
+- "namespace-prefix" : the namespace prefix for all the PHP wrappers.
 - "target-directory": the root directory where the PHP wrappers will be store.

-- "namespace-prefix" : the namespace prefix for all the PHP wrappers.
+Check the [Interop chapter](../php-interop/#calling-phel-functions-from-php) to get more information about the export command.

 ## Phel Composer Plugin